khubak/blog/README.md

 # Miracle Tree Blog

 A modern, performant blog platform built with Next.js, TypeScript, and Tailwind CSS.
+Main feature: 1 fetch for all 100 posts (across all pages) on build time.

 ## 🌐 Live Demo